 Documented Individual Accommodation Plans/Return to Work Process

-RBC Insurance will incorporate new accessibility requirements to ensure that barriers in accommodation and return to work processes are eliminated and corporate policies surrounding accommodation and return to work are followed, where applicable.
+RBC Insurance is committed to incorporating new accessibility requirements to ensure that barriers in accommodation and return to work processes are eliminated and corporate policies surrounding accommodation and return to work are followed, where applicable.
 RBC Insurance’s existing policies and processes include steps that RBC Insurance will take to accommodate an employee with a disability and to facilitate an employee’s return to work after absenteeism due to disability or injury.

 • Ensured that the process for the development of documented individual accommodation plans included the following: